ZilaWS/server/README.md

 ## Looking for the [zilaws-client](https://www.npmjs.com/package/zilaws-client) package?</h2>

-The ZilaWS Server can accept WS connections from non ZilaWS clients but won't work as expected.
+The ZilaWS Server can accept WS connections from non-ZilaWS clients but won't work as expected.

 ## Waiters